Spam Fried Rice

 Brown wooden spoon stirring spam fried rice in a deep non-stick skillet.

-Other veggies can be added to this simple Spam Fried Rice, but we enjoy this basic recipe the most!
+Other veggies can be added to this simple spam recipe, but we enjoy this base combination of ingredients the most!

 Why This Recipe Works